Covid-19 Policies and Guidance

 The welfare of our players is of the upmost importance to us.
 Our Covid-19 policies follow the FA’s latest guidance and best practice to keep our players safe.

-Following the latest guidance from the FA (September 2020) permitting a return for both indoor and outdoor grassroots football and training sessions, Fighting Fit Football has been planning for a resumption of competitive (contact) training.
+Following the latest guidance from the FA (April 2021) permitting a return for outdoor grassroots football, Fighting Fit Football has once again been planning for a resumption of competitive (contact) training.

-In order to do that we have put in place all necessary safety measures to keep our players safe as best we can in line with the the latest guidance and by using recognised best practices that have evolved since the resumption of grassroots football.
+In order to do that we have put in place all necessary safety measures to keep our players safe as best we can in line with the the latest guidance and by using recognised best practices that have evolved over recent months.
 This isn’t a decision we have taken lightly and it has been made in consultation with both our players and our our facility provider, Watford FC Community Trust.

 What has the club done to meet this guidance?